exercism/java/exercises/practice/isbn-verifier/.approaches/introduction.md

 a [regular expression patttern][pattern] might be less efficient than validating as you go, but the string to be iterated is so short that it may not matter much.

-An advantage to the `for()` approach is that the function can return `false` immediately upon encountering an illegal character.
+An advantage to the `for-each` loop approach is that the function can return `false` immediately upon encountering an illegal character.

 An advantage  to the `chars()` with `forEach()` approach is that the validation/accumulating is encapsulated somewhere else, making the `isValid()` method's implementation itself quite simple.